plone/training/deployment/opsworks/installation.rst

 Creating Your First Stack
 =========================

-Setting up a Stack with all of its layers is a tedious excersise it :term:`TTW` configuration.
+Setting up a Stack with all of its layers is a tedious excersise it :term:`TTW` (through the web) configuration.

 Thankfully there's another :term:`AWS` tool called :term:`CloudFormation` that lets us quickly configure a basic Plone stack with the most common layers configured.